ABOUT MOMENTUM

 the dormant Founders Society recognizing donors whose lifetime giving surpassed $1 million and orchestrated customized donor events and experiences for major gift prospects that contributed to individual gifts of up to $400k.

-Amanda firmly believes in the nonprofit sector’s ability to tackle deep systemic problems to improve communities.
+Amanda is passionate about supporting marginalized communities and firmly believes in the nonprofit sector’s ability to tackle deep systemic problems to improve communities.
 She was first exposed to the nonprofit sector’s potential as a child in her hometown of Sioux Falls, SD, where she watched her father volunteer to serve on boards of directors and chair fundraising campaigns for a variety of organizations that went on to change the lives of those they served.

 Amanda earned Bachelor of Arts degrees from Marquette University in Theatre and Communication Studies.
-She lives in Whitefish Bay, WI, with her husband and their two young children.
+She serves on the board of directors for Milwaukee Diaper Mission.
+She lives with her family in Whitefish Bay, WI.

 Jackie Avial is a seasoned writer, researcher and editor who specializes in nonprofit communications.
 In the past six years, she has helped develop, execute and lead comprehensive marketing and fundraising communications strategies for an institution of higher education and a community foundation in Milwaukee.
 She continues to engage in professional development, earning a Nonprofit Management certificate from Alverno College and a Grant Writing Skills certificate from the University of Wisconsin-Milwaukee.